 Cognitive behavioral therapy (CBT) is a type of therapy that helps patients change negative thinking patterns that contribute to addictive behaviors.
 CBT can be very helpful in helping people overcome addiction by teaching them how to better manage their thoughts and emotions.

-Dialectical behavioral therapy (DBT) is a type of therapy that helps patients manage their emotions and cope with stress in a healthy way.
+Dialectical behavioral therapy (DBT) is a type of therapy that helps patients manage their emotions and healthily cope with stress.
 DBT can be very helpful in helping people overcome addiction by teaching them how to better deal with difficult emotions.

 Eye movement desensitization and reprocessing (EMDR) is a type of therapy that helps patients process and heal from trauma.
 EMDR can be very helpful in helping people overcome addiction by teaching them how to better deal with the underlying issues that may be contributing to their addictive behaviors.

 Specialized Treatment Options at Illinois Addiction Treatment Centers

 Treatment centers in Illinois offer a variety of treatment options for individuals that may be suffering from more unique cases of addiction.
 A severe addiction to substances like alcohol or heroin can require additional support.
 Also, situations where an individual suffers from a second behavioral health disorder will require a more tailored approach.